 Subject Events for Schools

 Individual departments within the University run a series of events for schools and colleges every year.
-There are subject specific days in English Literature, History, Art and Finance & Investment banking.
-Find below some of the events that were run for schools and colleges in the academic year 2013/14.
+This term there are subject specific events in English Literature, Medieval History and Classics.

 READING POETRY FESTIVAL

 Venue: London Road

 Suitable for Year 11, Year 12 students and teachers